 Also, College Scorecard still isn’t showing debt levels and default rates for most major chiropractic schools like Palmer College of Chiropractic.
-So given how little data is available on the true cost of chiropractic college, let’s look at another source of information where we might be able to guess the scale of the problem.
+So, given how little data is available on the true cost of chiropractic college, let’s look at another source of information where we might be able to guess the scale of the problem.

 My chiropractor client’s average debt level

-Of the people I’ve worked with, the average chiropractor student loan amount has been approximately $260,000.
+Of the clients I’ve worked with, the average chiropractor student loan amount has been approximately $260,000.
 And that number doesn’t include any business loans that my clients may have taken out towards opening their chiropractic practices.
 This is what led me to investigate the magnitude of the student loan problem in the profession.

 Since the overhaul of the Grad Plus loan rules in 2006, graduate students have been able to access unlimited sums of financial aid from the federal loan programs.
-Of course, tuition has exploded in almost every professional school in the country since then.
-And chiropractic schools are no different.
+Of course, tuition has exploded in almost every professional school in the country since then — and chiropractic schools are no different.

-So even if you’re someone who filled out your FAFSA and applied for all the scholarships and grants that you could, you likely still finished chiropractic school with six-figure student debt.
+So, even if you’re someone who filled out your FAFSA and applied for all the scholarships and grants that you could, you likely still finished chiropractic school with six-figure student debt.

 Typical chiropractor incomes can’t support their normal monthly payments